learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-Redux reducers use object spread to produce new state immutably without mutating the existing state object — a requirement of Redux's change-detection mechanism: `return { ...state, isLoading: false, data: action.payload }`.
+Redux reducers use object spread to produce new state immutably without mutating the existing state object — a requirement of Redux\'s change-detection mechanism: `return { ...state, isLoading: false, data: action.payload }`.
 This replaces `Object.assign({}, state, { isLoading: false })` with far more readable syntax.
 The V8 engine optimises spread-based object cloning with the same hidden-class mechanisms as `Object.assign`, so there is no meaningful performance difference in most application code.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>